Drawing Tablets for Beginners: A Comprehensive Guide

 What is the difference between a display and non-display tablet?

-A display tablet includes a built-in screen that allows you to draw directly on the surface, creating a natural and intuitive experience similar to traditional drawing.
-A non-display tablet, however, connects to a computer and requires you to view your work on a separate monitor.
-Display tablets are often preferred by professionals for their accuracy and immediacy, while non-display models are more affordable and ideal for beginners.
+A display tablet includes a built-in screen that lets you draw directly on the tablet surface.
+A non-display tablet connects to a computer and requires you to view your work on a separate screen.
+Display tablets offer a direct drawing workflow, while non-display tablets use a separate input and viewing setup.

 Can I use a drawing tablet without a computer?